Moving to Quebec City, Canada

 We asked people in Quebec City if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Quebec City, it is important to be aware of the language and culture.
 Being polite and respectful of the Quebecois culture is always a good idea.
 It is considered discourteous to speak English in places where French is spoken, so it is important to remember to always speak in French.
 Being overly critical or disrespectful of French Canadian culture, customs or language is also considered impolite.
 Additionally, when dining with Quebecois, it is considered unacceptable to cut food with a knife, as it is viewed as too violent and impolite.
-Finally, it is important to remember to ask for permission before taking pictures or videos of people or areas without prior consent," said one expat who made the move to Quebec City.
+Finally, it is important to remember to ask for permission before taking pictures or videos of people or areas without prior consent," replied a member in Quebec City.

 Why do people move to Quebec City?